extension-js/docs/Development/Modern JavaScript/React.md

   rootDiv.id = 'extension-root'
   document.body.appendChild(rootDiv)

-  // Use `createRoot` to create a root, then render the <App /> component
+  // Use `createRoot` to create a root, then render the <MyExtension /> component
   // Note that `createRoot` takes the container DOM node, not the React element const root = ReactDOM.createRoot(rootDiv) root.render(<MyExtension />)